facultyai/dash-bootstrap-components/docs/components_page/components/pagination.md

 If there are too many numbers, the pagination object can become unwieldy.
 Instead, set `fully_expanded=False` to replace some of the numbers with ellipsis.
 If the `max_value` is too small for this to make a difference, a standard pagination component showing all numbers is rendered instead, even when `fully_expanded=False`.

 {{example:components/pagination/collapse.py:pagination}}

+## Callbacks

+The `active_page` prop allows you to dynamically change which page is active, as well as be used in callbacks to identify when a user has clicked one of the buttons.

+{{example:components/pagination/callback.py:pagination}}

 {{apidoc:src/components/pagination/Pagination.js}}